-Services may use the @Redfish.Allowablevalues annotation to specify the list of allowable values for a string property or action parameter.
+Services may use the @Redfish.AllowableValues annotation to specify the list of allowable values for a string property in modification requests or action parameter.
 The values of the annotation should only include those values that are both supported by the service and currently available as valid values for the particular instance of the property or action parameter.
 The annotation shall contain a JSON array of strings that define the allowable values for the property or action parameter.

-The following example shows the FavoriteFruit property supports four values.
+The following example shows that the FavoriteFruit property supports four values.